lastres0rt/problem-solution-response/README.md

 * Outlining the **Solution** they took,
 * And talking about the **Response (Results)** that followed.

 The ideal PSR is supposed to take 90 seconds (verbal), which at 150 words per minute comes out to about 225 words total.

-This app works to break down the PSR into its respective components, keep the word count within the approximate ranges for each section, and as a bonus should also help improve the writing.
+This app works to:

+* break down the PSR into its respective components,
+* keep the word count within the approximate ranges for each section.
+* and (in an ideal world) improve the writing.

 The app tracks the number of words in each section, color-coded for ease of use, and returns a value for the number of words (since unlike Twitter, we are aiming for a target word count, not merely "less than 140 characters").